GeForce: GeForce 6 series

 Launched in April 2004, the GeForce 6 (NV40) added Shader Model 3.0 support to the GeForce family, while correcting the weak floating point shader performance of its predecessor.
 It also implemented high-dynamic-range imaging and introduced SLI (Scalable Link Interface) and PureVideo capability (integrated partial hardware MPEG-2, VC-1, Windows Media Video, and H.264 decoding and fully accelerated video post-processing).

 GeForce 7 series

 The seventh generation GeForce (G70/NV47) was launched in June 2005 and was the last Nvidia video card series that could support the AGP bus.
 The design was a refined version of GeForce 6, with the major improvements being a widened pipeline and an increase in clock speed.
 The GeForce 7 also offers new transparency supersampling and transparency multisampling anti-aliasing modes (TSAA and TMAA).
 These new anti-aliasing modes were later enabled for the GeForce 6 series as well.
 The GeForce 7950GT featured the highest performance GPU with an AGP interface in the Nvidia line.
 This era began the transition to the PCI-Express interface.

-A 128-bit, 8 ROP variant of the 7800 GTX, called the RSX 'Reality Synthesizer', is used as the main GPU in the Sony PlayStation 3.
+A 128-bit, eight render output unit (ROP) variant of the 7800 GTX, called the RSX Reality Synthesizer, is used as the main GPU in the Sony PlayStation 3.